JPMorgan Chase & Co. Analysts Give Glencore (LON:GLEN) a GBX 630 Price Target

-Glencore (LON:GLEN – Get Rating) has been assigned a GBX 630 ($7.89) price objective by equities researchers at JPMorgan Chase & Co. in a report issued on Monday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price target points to a potential upside of 29.30% from the stock’s previous close.
+Glencore (LON:GLEN – Get Rating) has been assigned a GBX 630 ($7.65) target price by investment analysts at JPMorgan Chase & Co. in a research note issued on Monday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target would indicate a potential upside of 36.60% from the stock’s previous close.

-Several other brokerages have also recently issued reports on GLEN.
-Deutsche Bank Aktiengesellschaft restated a “buy” rating and issued a GBX 580 ($7.27) target price on shares of Glencore in a report on Thursday, May 26th.
-Morgan Stanley reaffirmed an “overweight” rating on shares of Glencore in a research note on Wednesday, May 11th.
-Royal Bank of Canada reaffirmed an “outperform” rating and issued a GBX 590 ($7.39) price target on shares of Glencore in a research note on Wednesday, May 11th.
-Barclays upped their price target on Glencore from GBX 730 ($9.15) to GBX 770 ($9.65) and gave the company an “overweight” rating in a research note on Wednesday, May 25th.
-Finally, The Goldman Sachs Group set a GBX 710 ($8.90) price target on Glencore in a research note on Wednesday, June 8th.
-Seven investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of GBX 599.75 ($7.52).
+Other analysts also recently issued research reports about the stock.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a GBX 580 ($7.04) price objective on shares of Glencore in a report on Thursday, May 26th.
+Royal Bank of Canada set a GBX 550 ($6.68) price objective on shares of Glencore in a report on Monday.
+Barclays boosted their price objective on shares of Glencore from GBX 730 ($8.86) to GBX 770 ($9.35) and gave the stock an “overweight” rating in a report on Wednesday, May 25th.
+The Goldman Sachs Group set a GBX 710 ($8.62) price objective on shares of Glencore in a report on Wednesday, June 8th.
+Finally, Morgan Stanley reissued an “overweight” rating on shares of Glencore in a report on Wednesday, May 11th.
+Seven equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average price target of GBX 594.75 ($7.22).

 Glencore plc produces, refines, processes, stores, transports, and markets metals and minerals, and energy products in the Americas, Europe, Asia, Africa, and Oceania.
 It operates through two segments, Marketing Activities and Industrial Activities.
 The company produces and markets copper, cobalt, nickel, zinc, lead, chrome ore, ferrochrome, vanadium, alumina, aluminum, tin, and iron ore.